Modelling the persistent low-state $\gamma$-ray emission of the PKS 1510-089 blazar with electromagnetic cascades initiated in hadronuclear interactions: Conclusions

 \section{Conclusions}

 In this work we studied persistent $\gamma$-ray emission of the blazar PKS 1510--089.
-We performed a Fermi-LAT data analysis identifying the low-state periods of PKS 1510--089 $\gamma$-ray emission and combining Fermi-LAT and MAGIC observations to obtain the SED of the blazar in the energy range from $100$~MeV to $\approx 500$~GeV.
-We found an indication of the $\gamma$-ray excess at energies $E \gtrsim 10$~GeV (the conservative estimate of the statistical significance gives $\approx 2.7 \sigma$).
-The observed SED could be reasonably well fitted in the framework of the two-component model with a lower-energy component well described with the log-parabolic intrinsic spectrum, and the higher-energy component resulting from $pp$ collisions of 30--600~TeV protons interacting with the BLR material followed by the development of electromagnetic cascades in the BLR photon field.
+We performed a \textit{Fermi}-LAT data analysis identifying the low-state periods of PKS 1510--089 $\gamma$-ray emission and combining \textit{Fermi}-LAT and MAGIC observations to obtain the SED of the blazar in the energy range from $100$~MeV to $\approx 500$~GeV.
+We found an indication of the $\gamma$-ray excess at energies $E \gtrsim 20$~GeV (the conservative estimate of the statistical significance gives $\approx 4.0 \sigma$).
+The observed SED could be reasonably well fitted in the framework of the 2-component model with a lower-energy component well described with the log-parabolic intrinsic spectrum, and the higher-energy component resulting from $pp$ collisions of 10--1000~TeV protons interacting with the BLR material followed by the development of electromagnetic cascades in the BLR photon field.